atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 /
 ft
 .
 195
-st A prostitute!” cried he — Then, pausing awhile, and recovering himsels — * If there was a possibility of your st deserving that name, miss Selby, you st was not a willing one, you was drawn st in by a man who pretended to love st you, and who deceived you.
+st A prostitute!" cried he — Then, pausing awhile, and recovering himsels — * If there was a possibility of your st deserving that name, miss Selby, you st was not a willing one, you was drawn st in by a man who pretended to love st you, and who deceived you.
 Let st him, therefore, who really loves you, st and who will never deceive you, re
 9
-st pair the injury you have received.” i st Never, Sir, ” answered stie — st I can st never repay Such distnterested love So meanly — No, Mr. lewson, I thank st you again for all the friendship you have shown me and mine X let it be const tinued to my father and my brother, st who will want it all.
+st pair the injury you have received." i st Never, Sir, " answered stie — st I can st never repay Such distnterested love So meanly — No, Mr. lewson, I thank st you again for all the friendship you have shown me and mine X let it be const tinued to my father and my brother, st who will want it all.
 As for me, I shall soon cease to exist; but though st I cannot want your assistance here, let st me entreat you to offer up your serve
 K 2 vent
 • ♦
 ft